BodhiOng/Joget-Broadcast-Message-Plugin/README.md

 - Users can click "Mark as Read" to dismiss a message
 - Read messages won't appear again in the user's browser (stored in localStorage)
 - When all messages are read, the banner disappears until new messages are available
+- When new messages are broadcast, a notification sound plays to alert users